puppetlabs/puppetlabs-apache/README.md

 > **Note**: SSL virtual hosts only respond to HTTPS queries.

+Boolean.
+Default: `false`.

 ##### `default_type`

 _Apache 2.2 only_.
 Sets the [MIME `content-type`][] sent if the server cannot otherwise determine an appropriate `content-type`.
 This directive is deprecated in Apache 2.4 and newer and only exists for backwards compatibility in configuration files.

 Default: `undef`.

 ##### `default_vhost`

 Configures a default virtual host when the class is declared.
-Valid options: Boolean.
-Default: `true`.

 To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to `false`.

 > **Note**: Apache will not start without at least one virtual host.
 If you set this to `false` be sure to configure one elsewhere.

+Boolean.
+Default: `true`.

 ##### `dev_packages`

 Configures a specific dev package to use.
 Valid options: A string or array of strings.
-Default: Depends on the operating system.

-- **Red Hat:** 'httpd-devel'
-- **Debian 8/Ubuntu 13.10 or newer:** ['libaprutil1-dev', 'libapr1-dev', 'apache2-dev']
-- **Older Debian/Ubuntu versions:** ['libaprutil1-dev', 'libapr1-dev', 'apache2-prefork-dev']
-- **FreeBSD, Gentoo:** `undef`
-- **Suse:** ['libapr-util1-devel', 'libapr1-devel']

 Example for using httpd 2.4 from the IUS yum repo: